oracle/graal/docs/DEBUGGING.md

 #### GraalVM

-The easiest way to use Sulongs source-level debugging capabilities is to run it from GraalVM.
+The easiest way to use Sulong's source-level debugging capabilities is to run it from GraalVM.
 To start debugging simply run the following in GraalVM's `bin` directory:

     lli --inspect --llvm.enableLVI=true <bitcode file>